-Children across the nation look forward with excitable trepidation and anticipation for the one night a year in which they not only get to dress up, and I mean really dress up, but also go door to door collecting sacks full of candy.
-And while Halloween is meant to be a little scary, the prospect of letting these children run around at night by themselves is more than a little scary for most parents.
+While Halloween is meant to be a little scary, as a parent the thought of letting your children run around at night knocking on doors can be frightening.
 Still, Halloween can be both fun and safe for the entire family if a few precautions and safety tips are followed.

 Have a fun and safe Halloween by following these Halloween safety tips: